MechanicalRock/gazette-publisher/README.md

 - No E2E tests
 - CI/CD and publishing to SAR needs setting up
 - Product/Versions are not removed when deleted from bucket
+- Errors/Retries need
+    - CreateProduct should retry on LimitExceededException
+    - CreateVersion should retry on LimitExceededException
+    - 500 errors should be retried